How to Get Temporary Guardianship of a Child in Kentucky

 1. Consent from the Parents

-In most cases, both parents must consent to the temporary guardianship.
+The temporary guardianship should be obtained by the agreement of both parents in the majority of cases.
 This is usually done through a notarized agreement.
-However, if one parent is unavailable or unwilling to consent, the process can become more complicated, and you may need to go to court.
+Yet, in case of unavailable or unwilling parent to consent, the procedure may be more complex, and you might need to visit the court.

 2. Filing a Petition

 If the parents are unwilling or unable to consent, you’ll need to file a petition with the court.
-This involves submitting the necessary forms and possibly attending a hearing.
-The court will then decide if granting temporary guardianship is in the best interest of the child.
+This is by filling forms required and possibly appearing before a hearing.
+It will then be determined by the court whether awarding temporary guardianship will be the best interest of the child.

 3. Background Check

-The court may require a background check to ensure that the potential guardian is fit to care for the child.
+A background check might also be insisted on by the court so that the prospective guardian proves his or her worthiness to take care of the child.
 This is a standard procedure to protect the child’s well-being.

 4. Home Study